Should You Choose a Smaller Insurance Company?

 - Fewer features: Large car insurers are competing to offer all kinds of perks for policyholders, often offering a wider range of discounts and complimentary roadside assistance; small companies can’t always match these

 - Limited coverage area: Some small car insurance companies only offer policies in a few states.
-This means if you move, you’ll have to find a new insurer.
+This means if you move, you may have to find a new insurer.

 Compare Quotes from Small Car Insurance Companies